redbubble/pairing-exercises/fullstack/README.md

   - Tests
   - Business logic
   - Design choices
-- It's not perfect, we'd love to hear how you'd improve it
+- We had fun creating it.
+It's not perfect, we'd love to hear how you'd improve it.

+And remember: **Don't need to complete the exercise prior to the interview!**